DynamoDS/RefineryPrimer/03-hello-GD-For-Revit/03-02_setting-up-a-graph-for-GD-For-Revit.md

 1. Right-click on each node used to drive the graph and ensure that the 'Is Input' option is checked.
 2. Rename the node as explained above.
-2. For slider nodes set proper values for Min, Max, and Step values.
+3. For slider nodes set values for Min, Max, and Step values.

 _Note: Currently all inputs must be 'Number' or 'Integer' slider, 'Boolean', or 'Revit Selection' nodes._